cunarist/map-literal/README.md

 someMap.values(); // [33, 66]
 ```

-So, Now we know that `Map` is the proper dictionary type.
+So now we know that `Map` is the proper dictionary type.
 However, manually creating a `Map` structure via its normal syntax is quite cumbersome and not so intuitive.

 ```typescript
 const someMap = new Map();